 The question, then, for the would-be Strategic Executive Assistant is: ‘You may have the skill, but do you have the will?’
 Only the EAs can answer that, but as I learnt, the more I put into developing my strategic focus, the more valuable my contribution became for my boss and the organisation.

 Adam Fidler, Europe’s top EA Trainer, is the Principal and Founder of Adept Executive Consulting.
 Having worked as a C-Suite business support professional in the public and private sector, Adam now specialises in training and developing Executive Support.
-Adam will be returning to Johannesburg on 19-20 March 2018, with his dynamic and intensive 2 day “Ultimate Personal Assistant” course.
+Adam will be returning to Johannesburg on 4-5 December 2018, with his advanced and intensive 2-day “Indispensable Executive Assistant” course.
 Click here to book your place or contact CBM Training on (011) 454 5505 for more information.